loop

 loop (n : number) in sequence, code block

 The loop keyword defines an iteration variable over an explicit list of values.
+The list length (and thus the iteration count) is capped at 10.

 msg = ""

-loop n in "h", "e", "l", "l", "o"
+loop n in ("h", "e", "l", "l", "o")

 msg = concat(msg, n)